MicrosoftDocs/AdaptiveCards/AdaptiveCards/display/ImplementingRenderer.md

 > This content is not finished yet and some major pieces are missing.
 Check back shortly.

 # Renderer Status
-The following functionality **SHOULD** be included in every Adaptive Cards renderer.
+The following functionality should be included in every Adaptive Cards renderer.

 ## Parsing
 Functionality | HTML | .NET HTML | UWP | iOS | Android | React